finnbear/rustrict/README.md

   - Input `&str` or `Iterator<Type = char>`
   - Can track per-user state with `context` feature
   - Can add words with the `customize` feature
+  - Accurately reports the width of Unicode via the `width` feature
   - Plenty of options
 - Performant
   - O(n) analysis and censoring